EricRohlfs/blog/docs/custom_createElement.md

 I've tried several methods and the cleanest is to pass in on object, having argumnets get too weird given all the potential flags

 ```
+// for the unsafe string, instead you should have a tagged template literal that sanitizes and returns a documnetFragment

+const unsafeString = `<span>${somethingUnsafe}</span>`
 const myDiv = createElement({
   tagName:'div',
+  textContent:'I am text',
+  innerHtml = unsafeString
   ['foo-bar']:'hello', // adds property to the elemnt as fooBar
   attributes:{
     show:'true',